Miyahara Ice Cream: History

 Takekuma Miyahara was born on December 13, 1874, in Chiran, Kagoshima Prefecture.
-As doctoral graduate of Ludwig Maximilian University of Munich and the Institute of Infectious Diseases in Japan, Miyahara owned clinics in Kagoshima City and Tokyo, and briefly worked at Tainan Hospital as the ophthalmology director.
+As doctoral graduate of LMU Munich and the Institute of Infectious Diseases in Japan, Miyahara owned clinics in Kagoshima City and Tokyo, and briefly worked at Tainan Hospital as the ophthalmology director.

 In 1927, Miyahara opened a clinic in Taichung on the banks of the Lu River.
 At the time, it was the largest eye clinic in the city.
 Miyahara continued to operate the clinic until the end of the Japanese occupation of Taiwan in 1945, where he returned to Japan; the building was then used by the Taichung City Health Bureau.
 Wanting to move to a bigger building but lacking the funds to do so, the bureau came to an agreement with local businessman Zhang Ruizhen (張瑞楨): Zhang would finance the construction of the new expansion in exchange for the old building.
 The bureau moved to its new location in 1959, near the current Taichung Hospital.

 Afterwards, the building was occupied by a wide range of tenants, including a clinic for sexually transmitted infections, a cram school, a dumpling restaurant, a hairdresser, two taxi and bus dispatch companies, and more.
 After several disagreements, Zhang forcefully evicted the tenants in 1964, and in 1970 the building was used as an office for the newspaper Taiwan Daily.
 The building sustained heavy damage in the 1999 Jiji earthquake and the 2008 Typhoon Kalmaegi, and after the typhoon, the building was in ruins and abandoned.

 In 2010, Dawncake purchased the ruins, and over the next two years, refurbished the building into a restaurant.
 The store opened to the public in 2012.
 After the success of Miyahara Ice Cream, the Dawncake group also refurbished the nearby Fourth Credit Union, a former bank, in a similar manner.